muhme/joomla-branches-tester/README.md

 :fairy: Oh, dear Gnome, now I can really read all the emails from the System Tests, thank you.

 <details>
-  <summary>:imp: "Postal dispatch nonsense picture?
-Don't open it, you'll get a triple headache!</summary>
+  <summary>:imp: *"Postal dispatch nonsense picture?
+Don't open it, you'll get a triple headache!"*</summary>

 ---

-:fairy: "Shut up and listen.
-The email traffic is explained using the Joomla branch 5.1-dev with the use cases password reset and System Tests."
+:fairy: *"Shut up and listen.
+The email traffic is explained using the Joomla branch 5.1-dev with the use cases password reset and System Tests."*

 ![Joomla Branches Tester – Email Traffic](images/email.svg)